kwanvero/vee-ga-project1/scripts/README.md

   Vivibot, LOVES food and games, the purrrrfect cat bot.
     As well all know, dogs have masters, cats have staff, and Vivi sure does love to be the game master.

-She was part of this assignment... https://gist.github.com/Nicktho/2591663526ad01027083b9e308c407de
+She's part of this assignment... https://gist.github.com/Nicktho/2591663526ad01027083b9e308c407de

 # Commands: